simoninireland/epydemic/doc/cookbook/compare-series.rst

    df = lab.dataframe()
    tss = df[Monitor.timeSeriesForLocus(SIR.INFECTED)]

-Then each row will have a single column, which will itself be an array -- not quite what we wanted, so now we need to "explode" this list-like column into a row in itself:
+Then each row will have a single column, which will itself be an array -- not quite what we wanted, so now we need to "explode" this list-like column into a row in a new DataFrame with a more convenient
+shape:

 .. code-block:: python